Inland Rail consists of 13 individual projects across Victoria, New South Wales and Queensland. Seven of the projects will be in NSW.

 This project also includes approximately 5 kilometres of new rail connection at the southern end of the proposed site near Parkes to connect to the Broken Hill line.
 Three new passing loops will also be constructed within the existing rail corridor at Goonumbla, Peak Hill and Timjelly.

-The development proposal is on public exhibition from 19 July to 18 August 2017 and your feedback is invited.
-Submissions must be received by 18 August 2017 to be considered.
+The development proposal was on public exhibition from 19 July to 18 August 2017 and submissions have now closed.

 To find out more about Inland Rail in general, you can: